Hello Dear Parents, Grandparents, & Guardians,

 You can send your child emails through our Bunk Notes system.
-When you bring your child to camp, there will be a handout at the check-in table that gives you all the information for sending emails to your camper.
+When you bring your child to camp, there will be a handout at the check-in table that gives you all the information for sending emails to your camper or you may view it from the link below.
 Please understand that you will have to purchase bunk note credits in order to send emails.
 The easy step-by-step instructions are given in the handout, and they will help you get started!
 I know this may seem a little inconvenient at first, but please understand that it helps us here at Camp Winnamocka so much!
 The Bunk Notes saves us tons of time by sorting the emails by cabins for us.
 Also, for your camper’s safety, this system serves as a filter and only allows people to send emails if they have received the password from you!
 Please feel free to call our office anytime if you have questions about emails!

 I know that this runs both ways.
 Many times a parent will get quite “childsick” (missing their kiddos) even more than the other way around.
 Remember, your child is kept quite busy with new adventures and activities.
 They are surrounded by new friends.
 They are closely tended to by very caring, loving counselors that will notice even the slightest onset of homesickness.
 You, as a parent, are not receiving this kind of support and might feel a little lost.
 Well, there are a couple of ways to help you through the camp experience!